-We are offering 2,906,000 common shares, no par value, and warrants ("Common Share Purchase Warrants") to purchase 2,906,000 common shares pursuant to this prospectus.
-Each whole Common Share Purchase Warrant is exercisable to purchase one common share at an exercise price of US\$4.77, will be exercisable upon issuance and will expire five years from the date of issuance.
-The common shares and Common Share Purchase Warrants will be issued and sold to purchasers in the ratio of one-to-one.
-Common Share Purchase Warrants will be issued in book-entry form pursuant to a warrant agency agreement between us and Continental Stock Transfer & Trust Company as warrant agent.
-This prospectus also relates to the offering of the common shares issuable upon exercise of Common Share Purchase Warrants.
+We are offering common shares, no par value (the "Shares"), and warrants to purchase common shares (the "Warrants") pursuant to this prospectus.
+Each whole Warrant is exercisable to purchase one common share (each, a "Warrant Share") at an assumed exercise price of USS , will be exercisable upon issuance and will expire years from the date of issuance.
+The Shares and Warrants will be issued and sold to purchasers in the ratio of Warrants will be issued in book-entry form pursuant to a warrant agency agreement between us and as warrant agency agreement between us and sold to purchasers in the ratio of Warrants will be issued of the Warrant Share's issued be upon exercise of the Warrants.